-Students and/or parents wanting to get into a building after school hours to get books, coats, etc., should contact the principal to get written permission to get into the building.
+Students and/or parents wanting to get into a building after school hours to get books, coats, or other belongings should contact the principal to get written permission to get into the building.

 It is your responsibility to report any items that may require repairing or replacing to the head custodian and/or the school administrator.